yoshall/Awesome-Trajectory-Computing/README.md

 #### Recent advances in LLMs for trajectory mining

-- Traditional Methods
-    -
-    -
-- Deep Learning Methods
-    -
-    -
-    -
-    -
-    -
+- Forecasting
+    - Where would i go next? large language models as human mobility predictors
+    - Exploring large language models for human mobility prediction under public events
+    - Prompt mining for language-based human mobility forecasting
+    - Urbangpt: Spatio-temporal large language models
-    -
+- Generation
+    - Large language models as urban residents: An llm agent framework for personal mobility generation
+    - Mobilitygpt: Enhanced human mobility modeling with a gpt model
-    -
+- Identification
+    - Are you being tracked? discover the power of zero-shot trajectory tracing with llms!

 ____